aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathblock/__init__/_index.md

 ## __init__ {#imathelement}
-Initializes a new instance of the MathBlock class.
+Creates a new mathematical block and puts specified element in it

 ```python